EraldyHq/kubee/resources/charts/kubernetes-dashboard/contrib.md

 ```bash
 kubee-chart -c clusertName play kubernetes-dashboard
 ```
-* Note: Because this a Kube-X Helm Chart only, you can use the Helm command directly (dev only)
+* Note: Because this a Kubee Helm Chart only, you can use the Helm command directly (dev only)
 ```bash
 # Only with helm
 helm upgrade --install -n kubernetes-dashboard --create-namespace kubernetes-dashboard .